user4815162342/simple-test-framework/readme.md

 Another lightweight testing utility for node.

 ## Introduction

+(NOTE: There's an even simpler way to test.
+Look up "just-test-it" on npm.)

 **Simple Test Framework** (**STF**) is is a library for testing functionality of JavaScript code in Node and writing those results out